 Welcome to Camp New Horizons, where an autumn retreat brings together a group of obnoxious rich kids and surly city thugs for an “experiment in sharing.”
 Under new inept management, this is the ideal setting for notorious psychopath Angela Baker (Pamela Springsteen, Sleepaway Camp II: Unhappy Campers) to join the camp and do what she does best – eliminating “immoral” teenagers with everything from a knife to a lawnmower.
 Michael J. Pollard (House of 1000 Corpses, Bonnie & Clyde), Tracy Griffith (Fear City, The First Power) and Jill Terashita (Night of the Demons) co-star in this third installment of the cult series.

 Sleepaway Camp III: Teenage Wasteland was shot right after the second one, with only a weekend in between the two.
-When you put that in to prospective, it really goes to show you how great a job everyone did, with what little time and money they had.
-The third movie might be missing a little bit of charm of the second, but that doesn’t mean that it’s in anyway worse.
+When you put that into perspective, it really goes to show you how great a job everyone did, with what little time and money they had.
+The third movie might be missing a little bit of charm of the second, but that doesn’t mean that it’s in any way worse.
 In fact, I rather enjoyed the heck out the third one and trust me, the movie waste no time in getting down and dirty with the killings.
 Although, you will notice that the murders in this movie are extremely light on the gore, as the MPAA had an even harder time letting things go and a lot of stuff was cut.
 Thankfully, we get to see some of that gore (albeit light gore) in the special features, which I will talk about soon.

 If you read my review for Sleepaway Camp II: Unhappy Campers, you can expect the same kind of quality with this Blu-ray release as well.
-The picture and audio is top notch when compared to the other releases of these movies.
+The picture and audio are top-notch when compared to the other releases of these movies.
 I did notice some dirt and scratches during one scene in particular where Angela is taking out the trash and by trash, I literally mean trash.
 It wasn’t super bad or anything, but it was noticeable enough for me to remember it for this awesome review.

 Special features are just that, pretty damn special.
 You got Part II of A Tale Of Two Sequels, which runs roughly 25 minutes and features a ton of interviews with Director Michael A. Simpson, Cinematographer Bill Mills, Actors Mark Oliver and Kim Wall and more.
-I felt it wasn’t as in depth as Part I for the second movie, but there was still a lot of neat information.
+I felt it wasn’t as in-depth as Part I for the second movie, but there was still a lot of neat information.
 There is also some behind the scenes, which is only 8 minutes long and is about the opening shot, with commentary by Director Michael A. Simpson.
-The biggest thing people will get a kick out of is the work print of the longer cut of the movie, which is a rough, very rough VHS quality look the movie.
+The biggest thing people will get a kick out of is the workprint of the longer cut of the movie, which is a rough, very rough VHS quality look at the movie.
 There is no music and some scenes are missing, so don’t expect to sit down and watch the movie this way.
-This is mainly included so you can see extended scenes and gore, which Scream Factory was nice enough to isolate into another feature,which runs 18 minutes and includes all the death scenes.
+This is mainly included so you can see extended scenes and gore, which Scream Factory was nice enough to isolate into another feature, which runs 18 minutes and includes all the death scenes.
 I’ll be honest, besides a few kills here and there, the gore is pretty tame compared to nowadays and I was a little disappointed, as I thought they would be gorier.
 Rounding everything out is a Home Video Trailer for the movie, which spoils the entire damn thing, a short film titled “Tony Lives!”, which is a fake interview with Tony (Mark Oliver), a Still Gallery and audio commentary with Director Michael A. Simpson and Writer Fritz Gordon.
 Lots of goodies to consume.